 Employment start date

-This part of the proof of income letter should come after the job description narration.
+This part of the letter should come after the job description narration.
 It helps the verifier determine the security of the job the person holds at the organization.

 Employment start date: December 1st, 2020.